commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/modules/self-learning/README.md

 - `selfLearningFeatures`: an array of strings representing feature flags used to enable/disable specific functionalities.
 Expected values:
   - `status-indicator`: feature flag to toggle the course and topics status indicator.
   - `complete-profile-modal`: feature flag to toggle the complete profile modal window functionality
+  - `page-ready`: feature flag to toggle the detection of full page load (used for VRT snapshotting).
+It should be disabled in production mode
   - `tabs-session-sync`: feature flag to toggle the syncronization of the user session between tabs.
 If a user has multiple tabs/windows opened with the same user session, when one of them performs a log out, all the others are logged out automatically.
 Same applies for login.

 ## Components